Vahor/organizer-py/README.md

 # Organizer

-Organizer is a Python tool to focus your windows with keyboard shortcuts.\
+Organizer is a Python tool to focus your windows with keyboard shortcuts on macOS.

 **Example:** Open Firefox by pressing `ctrl+1`, discord by pressing `ctrl+2`, etc, and go back to the previous window by pressing `page_down`.